RPClab/Analysis/README.md

 line 411 add an option to determine the channels need to be analysed
 line 448-465 I add 17 channels
 line 471 I add an if to judge if it is a chaanel
-line 555 change the condition to judge whether the channels need analyse I think the channels you don't want to analyse is triggers
+line 576 change the condition to judge whether the channels need analyse I think the channels you don't want to analyse is triggers
-534
+line 606 chage the condition
+line 628 a new comment
+line 682 change the condition